decidables/decidables/packages/detectable/src/threshold.md

   <sdt-response feedback="none"></sdt-response>
 </sdt-example-model>

-Or the threshold can be set lower, so that even with weak evidence, the model will `Respond Present` (and thus the evidence must be lower to `Respond Absent`).
-In this case, we say that the model is biased towards responding `Present`:
+Or the threshold can be set lower, so that even with weak evidence, the model will :key[Respond Present] (and thus the evidence must be lower to :key[Respond Absent]).
+In this case, we say that the model is biased towards responding :key[Present]:

 <sdt-example-model>
   <sdt-control run pause reset trials="10" duration="500"></sdt-control>